 BU’s five Paris programs make the most of France’s capital city.
-The spring semester Paris Management Internship Program, offered in conjunction with the University of Paris IX-Dauphine, consists of a weeklong Intensive French Language Seminar, three courses taken at Dauphine, plus an academic internship (which will most likely fulfill a liberal arts level B requirement).
+The Paris Management Internship Program, offered in conjunction with the University of Paris IX-Dauphine, consists of a weeklong Intensive French Language Seminar, three courses taken at Dauphine, plus an academic internship (which will most likely fulfill a liberal arts level B requirement).
 Placement in one of the two academic tracks offered depends on the amount of college-level French classes the student has already taken.

 Requirements & Considerations